The Museum of Pop Culture strives to be accessible for all visitors and provides a variety of support services to assist with your visit.

 • Requiring tickets purchased in advance for a specific entry time to maintain capacity.

 • Only accepting credit/debit card or digital wallet payments.

 • Providing (and cleaning after every use) stylus pens for guests to use with interactive elements.

 • Restricting use of coat check except for storing items not allowed in the museum.

-• CULTURE KITCHEN is open with limited hours.
+• CULTURE KITCHEN is temporarily closed for the time being.
 Please plan accordingly.

 • Sound Lab is temporarily closed due to its high touch nature, enclosed spaces, and difficulty in cleaning.